-It’s a fairly common misperception that people will gain between 5 and 7 pounds during the holiday season, but there’s evidence that the increase is actually much smaller.
-A 2016 study published in The New England Journal of Medicine found that the average weight gain for nearly 3000 participants was actually 1.3 pounds during holiday seasons.
+It’s a fairly common misperception that people will gain between 5 and 7 pounds during the holiday season, but research shows that the increase is actually much smaller.
+A 2017 review of research published in the Journal of Obesity found that the actual weight gain for participants in the holiday season ranged from .8 to nearly 2 lbs.

-An earlier study determined that weight gain averaged only 0.8 pounds from mid-November to January, rising to 1.1 pounds by March, then holding steady until the next September.
+Another study determined that weight gain averaged only 0.8 pounds from mid-November to January, rising to 1.1 pounds by March, then holding steady until the next September.
 So the actual gain isn’t the real problem – it’s what happens if you don’t change your habits and your weight creeps up year after year.
-Luckily, it’s not as hard to turn things around as you might fear.
+If left unchecked, this can definitely be a factor in obesity, but it’s not as hard to turn things around as you might fear.

 There’s no single “right” approach to regaining healthy habits.
 You have to find what works for you – and that might not be the same as what works for your friends and family.
 There are a few things that we know help keep all women healthy; eating well, plenty of quality sleep, and physical activity are all important to good health.
 But you are a unique individual, and for you, “eating well” might look very different than for someone else.
 Keep trying until you hit on the plan that’s right for you.

-One of the first steps in building healthy habits is to assess what’s going on for you.
-I ask my clients a lot of questions to get a sense of where they are to begin with, and then make recommendations based on what they tell me.
+Changing unhealthy habits is tricky if you don’t know what’s really going on for yourself.
+When I talk to clients, I ask a lot of questions to get a sense of where they are to begin with, and then make recommendations based on what they tell me.
 Sometimes, these come easily; if a woman has persistent digestive issues, I’ll always recommend she take a high quality probiotic to balance out a system that may have been out of sync for years.

-Once you have some good information, it’s time to get prepared.
+When you’ve done the work to get good information about what’s going on, the next step is to get prepared to make some changes.
 It’s unlikely that you’ll jump into and maintain healthy habits overnight – especially if you haven’t made the proper plans to keep you on track.
-Some of the steps below will help you with this step, and some women find it helpful to set a target date to begin.
-Give yourself the proper time you need, but don’t put it off too long!
+Some of the steps below can help get you there.
+Some women find it helpful to set a target date to begin.
+Give yourself the time you need, but don’t put it off too long!

-The following tips can help you lose any holiday weight you may have gained, but even more importantly, they can make you feel amazing!
+The following tips can help you lose any holiday weight you may have gained, but even more importantly, they can change the way you feel!
 Move forward at your own pace, and remember it’s better to start slowly, with one or two suggestions, if the idea of doing them all at once causes anxiety or stress.

 I’m sure it’s no surprise that I’m telling you how important drinking enough water is to your health.
-But it’s worth repeating, since so many people fail to do it!
+But it’s worth repeating, since so many people fail to do it (especially during the season of festive drinks and parties)!
 Staying properly hydrated helps regulate your body temperature, keep your joints lubricated, protects your spine, and helps eliminate waste.

 A lot of the weight gain that results from overindulging around the holidays is due to water retention.
 High sodium foods, in particular, can prompt your body to hold on to water, making your holiday weight gain seem much higher than it actually is.